aws-samples/aws-flow-ruby-samples/Recipes/HumanTask/README.md

-The *Cron* sample runs an activity periodically based on a cron expression.
+The HumanTask code provides a recipe to *Complete an Activity Task Manually*.

 Prerequisites
 =============